jhonyld/coding-interview-frontend/README.md

 - Local asset data for currencies
 - Responsive UI for phones and tablets
 - Internationalization (i18n) with 3 languages
-- State management with Provider
+- State management with BLOC
 - Clean architecture and SOLID principles

 ## Project Structure